 We also welcome the entitlement of education providers to serve on the governing boards of LETBs, as outlined in clause 62.
 We were pleased to see that the LETB Authorisation Framework outlined the importance of working in partnership with education providers and encouraged LETB governing boards to take on a diverse membership, up to a third of which could be drawn from outside of healthcare providers.
 We have argued that neither education providers, nor health service providers, can be truly independent commissioners of education and training.
 We believe that to enable co-development of appropriate educational provision that is both service sensitive and academically and professionally informed, LETBs should be closely aligned with academic health alliances, such as the Academic Health Science Networks (AHSNs) as they come on stream.
-We would like to see this clause edited to reflect the diversity in membership encouraged by the www.bis.gov.uk/assets/biscore/innovation/docs/s/11-1429-strategy-for-uk-life-sciences
+We would like to see this clause edited to reflect the diversity in membership encouraged by the Authorisation Framework.
+We would also welcome it being further strengthened so as to secure close alignment between the LETBs and AHSNs.